Overview

 -

-Vulnerable Clients: Ensure appropriate adults are present for juveniles or vulnerable adults, attending to their needs during detention.
+Vulnerable Clients: Ensure that appropriate adults are present for clients who are juveniles or vulnerable individuals, and tailor advice to their specific needs.

 -